Context Graph vs Knowledge Graph: Key Differences for AI

 Permalink to “Context graphs for AI-native operations”

-Support teams combine product knowledge with operational context such as ticket history, policy changes, SLAs, and past exceptions.
-Context graphs allow AI agents to handle escalations by referencing real resolution precedent, reducing human intervention while maintaining correctness.
+AI-Powered Customer Support: Support teams combine product knowledge with operational context such as ticket history, policy changes, and past exceptions, allowing AI agents to handle escalations by referencing real resolution precedent.

 How modern platforms combine knowledge and context graphs